Learn how to customize your Mac’s Share menu by adding or removing apps and options with this step-by-step guide.

 You have sharing options all over the place on your Mac.
 You’ll see Share in the menu bar, shortcut menu, and toolbar for some apps.
-You might notice, however; that with the more apps and services you add to your Mac, the more that sharing list grows.
+You might notice, however, that the more apps and services you add to your Mac, the more that sharing list grows.

 To keep your Share Menu nice and neat, plus contain only the sharing extensions you actually use, this tutorial shows you how to customize it.

-Certain Mac apps cannot be deselected.
-This includes Mail, Messages, AirDrop, and Add People.
+- Some Mac apps cannot be deselected.
+This includes AirDrop, Mail, and Messages.

-Even if you have an extension selected, it may not show up in your Share Menu.
-As examples, you won’t see the Add to Photos option if you try to share selected text or the Add to Reading List option if you want to share a photo.
+- Even if you have an extension selected, it may not show up in your Share Menu.
+For example, you won’t see the Add to Photos option if you try to share selected text or the Add to Reading List option if you want to share a photo.

 There’s no denying that having a Share Menu on Mac with the apps and services you like to use is handy.
-It’s where you need it, when you need it.
+It’s where you need it and when you need it.
 But like anything else, when that list starts to grow, it can be hard to find what you want.

 So, are you going to tidy up your Mac Share Menu?